-FEP Encapsulated O-Rings
+FEP/PFA Encapsulated O-Rings

 Combine the energizing properties of elastomers with PTFE’s superior resistance to extreme temperatures and hostile chemicals with FEP Encapsulated O-Rings and Encapsulated Springs from Advanced EMC Technologies.